 Did You Know?
 According to a United Nations estimate, there are over 258 million widows worldwide.

-The Origin of International Widows Day:
+The History and Origin of International Widows Day:

 On December 21, 2010, the United Nations General Assembly passed a resolution by unanimous acclimation, making June 23rd the annual day to celebrate International Widows Day.